 There will be times when it won’t be all gravy though.
 Often it can be super tiring, you can get lonely, homesick, and with no one to balance you it can be tough.
 It definitely applies to a city like Berlin.
 So here is some advice for solo travellers in Berlin to keep you sane and safe.

 - Book a cheap social hostel in Berlin.
 These are great for meeting fellow travellers, which is always a good thing if you’re feeling isolated or the ‘solo travel blues’ are creeping up on you.
-Obviously, read reviews before you book; no use staying in a party place if you’re not a party person, or a quiet “alternative” sorta place if that’s not your vibe either.
+Obviously, read reviews before you book.

 - Go on a free walking tour.
 These are super cool for a number of reasons.
 First of all, they help you get to grips with the layout of your local area – helpful when it comes to finding your way around.
 You also get to learn some actual stuff about where you’re staying.

 - If the sun’s shining, head to one of Berlin’s parks.
-For example, we’d suggest Templehof.
-There’ll be people laying out, enjoying the sun, relaxing, chilling out… Surprisingly it’s a pretty good way to get chatting to other people, so get your best icebreakers out and talk to some people who look like they won’t mind you chatting to them.
+For example, I’d suggest Templehof.
+There’ll be people laying out, enjoying the sun, relaxing, chilling out… Surprisingly it’s a pretty good way to get chatting to other people, so get your best icebreakers out.

-- Carry a lighter with you.
+- Make some friends – Easiest way to do that: Just carry a lighter with you!
 Even if you don’t smoke.
 “What?
 Why?” you’re asking.
 Being the person with the lighter when someone wants to spark up a ciggy, or something stronger can lead to a conversation, can lead to invitations to nights out – all manner of friendly stuff!

 - Don’t be afraid to put yourself out there and start talking to people.
 Just go ahead and socialize.
 It might be in your hostel, it might be at a bar, it might be in the park.
 What’ve you got to lose?